Frijol/climate-change/notes/energy/oil.md

 * The United States Geographical Survey sets a 95% probability there are 400b barrels of oil that can be extracted from currently known fields.
 At a current global rate of ~100m barrels consumed per day, this would last us 4000 years [Smil, 68][Smil]
 * There are enormous major sedimentary fields both associated with existing land and deep underwater that most likely have a lot of oil.
 They have not been truly tapped until they have the same density of drilling as Texas.
 [Smil, 68][Smil]
 * Likelihoood of discovering new oil is highest in Mesopotamian Foredeep Basin (north of Baghdad through Iraq & Kuwait to E Saudi Ar), west Siberian Basin, Zagros Fold Belt of SE Iran, Niger Delta, Rub al Khali basin, East Greenland Rift Basin.
 In N America, northern Alaska, Canadian Arctic, Gulf of Mexico, supplemented by Venezuela, offshore Brazil.
 In Africa, offshore Congo and Niger, in Algeria, Libya.
 Asia: Kazakhstan, Timan-Pechora Basin.
 Europe: Atlantic west of Scotland [Smil, 68][Smil]
+* Fatih Birol, chief economist of the IEA says peak of worldwide oil supplies from all sources occurring by 2020 (look up interviews in British "Independent" and Aussie "ABC Radio") [Naam, 44][Naam]

 ### Oil discovery
 * Geologists find likely sites for oil traps by investigating surface rocks and terrain (older method).
 Newer methods include the use of sniffers, gravity meters and magnetometers to find minute changes in Earth's gravitational field and magnetic fields from oil flow, and sniffers [Freudenrich]